 Twelfth grade students will be given the option to take Advanced Placement U.S. Government.
 The advanced placement program is designed to allow students the opportunity to pursue college level courses in high school.
 This one-year course is the study of the role of the national government and its relationship to the concept of liberty in a pluralistic society.
 The course will cover the influence of American political culture, political parties, public opinion, the media, and interest groups on the Congress, the Presidency, and our Court System.
 A sophisticated understanding of majority-rule democracy, constitutionalism, and civil liberties will be stressed.
 The course also includes a study of economics and its interrelation with the U.S. government.
 Teacher recommendation and administrative approval are required for enrollment.

 Seniors who do not take the AP course on this topic may elect to take this course.
 In the fall term, the course familiarizes students with the workings of the executive, legislative, and judicial branches of our government.
-The basic principles of our democracy—separation of powers, federalism, and checks and balances – are explored.
+The basic principles of our democracy—separation of powers, federalism and checks and balances will be explored.
 The Constitution and its Amendments will also be examined in order to understand the principle of government of the people, by the people, and for the people.
 Economics is the spring term course.
 The course explores both microeconomics (laws of supply and demand and the resulting price structure) and macroeconomics (taxation, banking, measuring the economy, and the financial markets).
 Throughout the term, the course will examine the role played by the United States government in our free-enterprise system.